 So, I’ll continue to use it to maintain my current heart health.

 - Physical performance

 In other studies, young men who fasted for 16 hours showed fat loss while maintaining muscle mass.
 Mice who were fed on alternate days showed better endurance in running.

-While there have not been as many studies for women, what I noticed is an increase in energy levels which benefited my workouts.
+While there have not been as many studies for women, I noticed an increase in energy levels, which benefited my workouts.